H-3 airstrike: The attack

 The operation began at 10:30am of 4 April 1981.
 A formation of eight F-4 Phantoms (including six F-4Es and two F-4Ds), accompanied by two airborne reserves, departed from Hamedan Air Base (TAB 3) and proceeded towards Urmia Lake and then, after refueling in friendly airspace, crossed into Iraq, while the two reserve aircraft returned.
 A pair of F-14 Tomcats patrolled the area hours before and after the strike began to counter any interception attempts by the Iraqi Air Force.
 Meanwhile, three Northrop F-5Es from Tabriz Air Base (TFB.2) performed diversionary attacks on Hurriya Air Base near Kirkuk, with unknown results, but certainly distracting Iraqis away from the Phantoms.
 The C-130H was flying near the Iran–Iraq border.
 Some time earlier, the two tankers, which already had been sent to Syria, had taken off from a Syrian airport, and then clandestinely diverted from international commercial corridors in total radio silence, while apparently being bound for Iran.
 Flying at a very low altitude over southern Turkey and eastern Syria, they crossed mountainous northwestern Iraq and finally joined the Phantoms over the western Iraqi desert.
-Each Phantom refueled four times from the tankers, at the altitude of 300 ft (100 m), which was risky and far below any safety standards (aerial refueling is normally performed at 22,000 ft).
+Each Phantom refueled four times from the tankers, at an altitude of 300 ft (100 m), which was risky and far below any safety standards (aerial refueling is normally performed at 22,000 ft).
 This was done to avoid detection by Iraqi radars; however, the fighters briefly appeared several times on the radars, but were mistaken for Turkish aircraft patrolling the border.
 Colonel Izadseta supervised the operation from a command Boeing 747 that was in Syria's airspace.
 The Syrian airport at Palmyra could also be used for possible emergency landing.

 While approaching the airbases, the Phantoms split their formation into two groups, Alvand and Alborz.
 This allowed attacks to come from several directions on the H3 complex.
 They bombed all three airfields within the H-3 complex.
 Achieving complete surprise, the fighters made several passes against all three airbases.
 Both runways at Al-Walid were targeted in order to prevent any Iraqi aircraft from taking off.
 Cluster bombs of the second group of Phantoms damaged three large hangars.
 The Phantoms were able to make multiple attacks on multiple targets with cannon fire.
 By the end of the second group's attack the Iraqi military forces had not responded with a coordinated counter-attack.
 Effective anti-aircraft fire was also impaired due to the surprise attack.
 Iraqi aircraft were scrambled in an unsuccessful attempt to intercept the Iranian force.